MBA ASAP Corporate Finance Fundamentals for Career Success

-You will be able to use these tools and calculations to value assets and make financial decisions relative to investing and allocating money and resources to the best projects.
+- You will be able to use these tools and calculations to value assets and make financial decisions relative to investing and allocating resources to projects.

 - Learn the main concepts and tools of Corporate Finance by an Award Winning MBA Professor, business consultant and MBA Graduate of the Ivy League Wharton School at the University of Pennsylvania; 15 year experience as a Public Company CFO.

 “The first half of my life I went to school.
 The second half of my life I got an education” — Mark Twain

 Don't let lack of financial intelligence stop you from getting ahead.

 "It is a 5-star course by any means.
 Contents, way of communication and pace is so much easy that even Non Finance guys can understand easily."
 Asad

 This is the course you pick when you don’t want to waste your time and want the best work done.

 Learn how to raise money and invest it wisely.
 Learn how to analyze and value companies and income producing assets.
 Make better business decisions and support them with financial analysis and rationale.